oauthstuff/draft-oauth-rar/main.md

 These hypothetical examples try to encapsulate all details specific to the OpenID Connect part of an authorization process into an authorization JSON object.

-The top-level elements are based on the definitions given in [@OIDC]:
+The top-level field are based on the definitions given in [@OIDC]:

 * `claim_sets`: names of predefined claim sets, replacement for respective scope values, such as `profile`
 * `max_age`: Maximum Authentication Age